open/close all folders

 - A YouTube user known as "RonPaulHatesBlacks" is suspected of having around forty sock accounts, which he uses to vote his comments up.

 - One of the worst offenders is the Molly Holly stalker.
-He has over 30 accounts on YouTube (most notably one called noragreenwaldisacunt) plus many more on Blog Spot and Daily Motion.
+He has over 40 accounts on YouTube (most notably one called "noragreenwaldisacunt") plus many more on Blog Spot and Daily Motion.
 His posts are all suspiciously similar in style.
-Word Of God is he fell in love with her but went over the Despair Event Horizon when she got engaged to her now-husband.
+Word of God is he fell in love with her but went over the Despair Event Horizon when she got engaged to her now-husband.

 - An absolutely massive problem on GameFAQs supposedly, with no real rules to stop people making/using multiple accounts to the point some users had over 500 of them.
-More to the point, after some people fail to use sockpuppets to fool others on the forums, they've been known to mass suicide the lot, aka post offensive/illegal content with all the alts.
+More to the point, after some people using sockpuppets failed to fool others on the forums, they've been known to mass suicide the lot, aka post offensive/illegal content with all the alts.

 Anime & Manga

 - In one arc of Detective School Q, a student was murdered after using this for Cyberbullying.
 His target was a girl who was doing better than him academically, and after an extended period of bullying on the school's chat system, the target declared she'd kill herself.
 When the girl disappeared immediately after, an admirer assumed she'd really committed suicide.

 - Lampshaded in a scene in Tenchi Universe, Washu has a puppet on either shoulder (named A and B); the two are constantly praising her.